ncatlab/nlab-content/pages/6118.md

 We already have $\mathcal{O} \subseteq \tau(conv(\mathcal{O}))$ from Proposition \ref{galois}.
 For the other direction, we must show that any $V$ belonging to $\tau(conv(\mathcal{O}))$ is a neighborhood of each of its points.
 Suppose the contrary: that $x \in V$ but $V$ is not a neighborhood of $x$.
 Then for every neighborhood $U \in N_x$, we have $U \cap \neg V \neq \emptyset$, so that sets of this form generate a filter.
 Extend to an ultrafilter $F$; clearly we have $F \rightsquigarrow x$ and $\neg V \in F$, but since $F \rightsquigarrow x$ and $V \in \tau(conv(\mathcal{O}))$ and $x \in V$, we also have $V \in F$, which is inconsistent with $\neg V \in F$.
 =--

 These propositions demonstrate that a topological space is a particular type of [[pseudotopological space]].
 (A pseudotopological space is just a relational $\beta$-module which omits the "associativity" axiom.)
+All that remains is to check the unit condition

 One of our goals is to prove the following theorem:

-+-- {: .num_theorem}
++-- {: .num_theorem #conc}
 ###### Theorem
 An arrow $\xi: \beta(S) \to S$ in $Rel$ is of the form $conv(\tau(\xi))$ if and only if the following inequalities are satisfied: